cloudify-cosmo/docs.getcloudify.org/content/working_with/manager/create-deployment.md

 1. On the [Blueprints widget]({{< relref "working_with/console/widgets/blueprints.md" >}}), select the required blueprint and click **Deploy**.

-2. Enter the name of the deployment and either:
+1. Enter the name of the deployment

-   * Specify the input parameters
+1. Specify parent on which the blueprint should be deployed on - this option is presented only when the blueprint is using [get_environment_capability]({{< relref "developer/blueprints/spec-intrinsic-functions#get_environment_capability" >}}) intrinsic function

-   * Enter the location of a file that contains the input parameters
+1. Specify the input parameters or enter the location of a file that contains the input parameters

-3. Click **Install** to create and install deployment or select **Deploy** in the dropdown to just create deployment.
+1. Click **Install** to create and install deployment or select **Deploy** in the dropdown to just create deployment.

 After creating the deployment, you will be automatically redirected to a page with details about deployment status.
 For information about deployment states, see the [Services Page]({{< relref "working_with/console/pages/services-page.md" >}}) documentation.